brookinsconsulting/swark/README.md

-swark
+Swark
 =====

-The swark extension implements many template operators and a couple of workflow events which are needed very often, yet missing in eZ Publish.
+The Swark extension implements many template operators and a couple of workflow events which are needed very often, yet missing in eZ Publish.

 Version
 =====

-The current version of swark is 1.0.1
+The current version of Swark is 1.0.2

-Last Major update: August 30, 2014
+Last Major update: October 05, 2014

 The master and 5.x branches are compatible with eZ Publish 5.x+